Vegan Minestrone Soup

-This minestrone soup recipe was originally published in September 2012.
+This vegan minestrone soup was originally published in September 2012.
 It has been updated as of March 14, 2017 with new photos, text and improved recipe instructions.

 Let’s talk one of my all-time favorite recipes on this site.
 This light, flavorful and crowd-pleasing minestrone soup!